 - 1 ¼ cups buttermilk

-- 3 tablespoons butter melted and cooled, plus more for cooking
+- 3 tablespoons unsalted butter, melted and cooled, plus more for cooking

 DID YOU MAKE Buttermilk Pancakes?